Website’s owner and contact information

 - Mozilla Firefox

 - Safari 5.0

 - Flash cookies (applies to all browsers)

 - iPhone, iPad and other Apple devices

 - Telephones with the Android operating system

 - Telephones with Windows 7

 If you have comments or questions relating to our information and/or treatment of personal information, please feel free to contact us on telephone + 45 43 48 88 80 or e-mail: email@example.com

 How to make a complaint regarding the website’s information about cookies

-The website is a part of FDIH’s (Danish E-business Association) cookie trustmark and if you as a user believes that the website does not comply with cookie rules, you can therefore direct your complaint to FDIH.
+The website is a part of FDIH’s (Danish E-business Association) cookie trustmark and if you as a user believe that the website does not comply with cookie rules, you can direct your complaint to FDIH.